turbot/steampipe-plugin-alicloud/docs/tables/alicloud_cs_kubernetes_cluster_node.md

-# Table: alicloud_cs_kubernetes_cluster
+# Table: alicloud_cs_kubernetes_cluster_node

-A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
+A node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
 Each Node is managed by the Master.
-A Node can have multiple pods, and the Kubernetes master automatically handles scheduling the pods across the Nodes in the cluster.
+A node can have multiple pods, and the Kubernetes master automatically handles scheduling the pods across the nodes in the cluster.

 ## Examples